ThePhD/ThePhD.github.io/_posts/2025-12-10-The Cost of a Closure.markdown

 # Methodology

 The tests were ran on a dying 13-inch 2020 MacBook Pro M1 that has suffered several toddler spills and two severe falls.
-It has 16 GB of RAM and is on MacOS 15.7.2 Sequoia at the time the test was taken, using the stock MacOS AppleClang Compiler and the stock `brew install gcc` compiler in order to produce the numbers seen on December 6th, 2025.
+It has 16 GB of RAM and is son MacOS 15.7.2 Sequoia at the time the test was taken, using the stock MacOS AppleClang Compiler and the stock `brew install gcc` compiler in order to produce the numbers seen on December 6th, 2025.

 There 2 measures being conducted: Real Time and CPU Time.
 The time is gathered by running a single iteration of the code within the `for` loop anywhere from a couple thousand to hundreds of thousands of times to produce confidence in that run of the benchmark.
 This is then averaged to produce the first point.
 The process is repeated 50 times, repeating that many iterations to build further confidence in the measurement.
 All 50 means are used as the points for the values, and the average of all of those 50 means is then used as the height of a bar in a bar graph.